alexiszamanidis/zsh-git-fzf/README.md

 -   git worktree
     -   Simpler API
     -   No need to `cd` around.
 After you have created a git worktree you will be moved into it
-    -   Easy setup for your project after you create an installation script named `install` in the root folder of the repository
     -   You will never stash your changes again

 ## Dependencies